Algorithms show you the fastest route to work, tell you when to go to bed, which books to read and soon they’ll drive you to your hobbies as well.

-Data Analysis is the processes of ordering and organising data in order to discover useful insights from available data.
 Data analysis is an umbrella term that includes data mining.
-Data analysis tasks use techniques from computer sciences, statistics, mathematics, domain-specific knowledge as well as machine learning.
+Data Analysis is the process of ordering and organising data to discover useful insights from available data.
+Data analysis tasks use techniques from computer sciences, statistics, mathematics, domain-specific knowledge, and machine learning.

 What is supervised and un-supervised machine learning?

 In Supervised Machine Learning, the algorithm learns from data (known as Training Data) that already contains the ‘right’ answers.

 In Unsupervised Machine Learning, you do not provide any answers.
 Instead, the algorithms work on their own to discover the best way to find the right answer.

 Both methods of Machine Learning require expertise in Data Science.
 However, Unsupervised Machine Learning is often more complex, and the results can be more unpredictable.

 In programming, a variable is a quantity that can change based on the instructions given to the programme.

 In statistics and Data Science, there are two types of variables Dependent and Independent.